azagniotov/stubby4j/README.md

 Refer to https://hub.docker.com/r/azagniotov/stubby4j README `How to use this image` section regarding how to use the built image

 [Back to top](#table-of-contents)

-## Why would a developer use `stubby4j`?

-#### You want to:
-* Simulate responses from real server and don't care (or cannot) to go over the network
-* Stub out external services in a Docker based micro-service architecture
-* Third party web service your application suppose to contract with is not ready yet
-* Verify that your code makes HTTP requests with all the required parameters and/or headers
-* Verify that your code correctly handles HTTP error codes
-* You want to trigger response from the server based on the request parameters over HTTP or HTTPS
-* Support for any of the available HTTP methods
-* Simulate support for different types of HTTP Authorizations: Basic, Bearer Token & others
-* Support for HTTP 30x redirects
-* Provide canned answers in your contract/integration tests
-* Enable delayed responses for performance and stability testing
-* Avoid to spend time coding for the above requirements
-* Concentrate on the task at hand

-## Why would a QA use `stubby4j`?
-* Specifiable mock responses to simulate page conditions without real data.
-* Ability to test polling mechanisms by stubbing a sequence of responses for the same URI
-* Easily swappable data config files to run different data sets and responses.
-* All-in-one stub server to handle mock data with less need to upkeep code for test generation

 ## Building
 stubby4j is a multi source-set Gradle `v6.8.3` project